 |

-In 2022, Pleven district again kept local taxes at levels comparable to the national average rates, though the local rates were significantly higher than the average ones in northwestern Bulgaria.
-Two of the monitored rates in the district were considerably higher than the respective national averages – the tax on non-residential real estate for legal entities and the tax on non-gratuitous acquisition of property.
+In 2022, Pleven district kept local taxes at levels comparable to the national average rates, though the local rates were significantly higher than the average ones in northwestern Bulgaria.
+Two of the monitored rates in the district were on average considerably higher than the respective national averages – the tax on non-residential immovable property for legal entities and the tax on non-gratuitous acquisition of property.
+For their part, the average taxes on motor vehicles and retail trade are relatively low.
 Within the district, Pleven city municipality levies the highest local taxes, while the lowest rates are in the municipalities of Dolni Dubnik and Pordim.

 2.99‰ >